danglenzig/GP25_AI_PROGRAMMING_BRAD/README.md

 The NPC behavior tree, `BT_NPC_00_BehaviorTree`, implements two distinct behaviors:

 - Patrolling behavior: The NPC is moving from between patrol points in sequence
-- Chase behavior: The NPC is actively pursuing the player actor
+- Chase behavior: The NPC is actively pursuing the player actor.
+This branch has two distict sub-branches:

-The chase behavior has two sub-branches, based on whether or not the player actor is currently sensed by AI perception

-- *The player is sensed*: ...
-- *The player is not sensed*: ...
+  - While the player is sensed by AI perception (sight), then the chase target is continuously updated with the player's transform location plus the player's directional velocity.
+If the player is standing still, then the chase target is simply the player's transform location.
+If the player is moving, then the chase target is a position slightly in front of the player in the direction of movement.
+  - If the player becomes unsensed, then the chase target is no longer updated and the chase target is the last known player position.
+When the NPC reaches that position, it waits a configurable number of seconds.
+If the player remains unsensed during that interval, then the `IsChasingPlayer` is flipped and the NPC reverts to its patrolling behavior.

 ![Behavior Tree](npc_behavior_tree.png)